-Reporting security issues in maemo
+Reporting security issues in Maemo

-If you discover or become aware of a security issue in maemo software (consisting of the maemo platform software and the upstream projects whose software is used within the maemo platform software), please report it by email to security@maemo.org.
+If you discover or become aware of a security issue in Maemo software (consisting of the Maemo platform software and the upstream projects whose software is used within the Maemo platform software), please report it by email to security@maemo.org.

-Please encrypt your message with GnuPG using key 0x83AAAB3B.
+You may encrypt your message with GnuPG using key 0x83AAAB3B.
 The report will be analysed and appropriate actions initiated.

 The following information would be helpful: